 "The loss of Officer Collier is deeply painful to the entire MIT community," said MIT President L. Rafael Reif.
 "Our thoughts today are with his family, his friends, his colleagues on our police force and, by all accounts, the many other members of our community who knew him.
 This is a senseless and tragic loss."

-He took his job very seriously, said Israel Ruiz, MIT's executive vice president and treasurer.
+He took his job very seriously, said Israel Ruiz, MIT's executive vice president and treasure.

-"Everyone here- those who knew Officer Collier, and those who did not- are devastated by the events that transpired on our campus last night.
-We will never forget the seriousness with which he took his role protecting MIT and those of us who consider it home," Ruiz said.
+"Everyone here - those who knew Officer Collier, and those who did not - are devastated by the events that transpired on our campus last night.
+We will never forget the seriousness with which he took his role protecting MIT and those of us who consider it home."

-Boston and Watertown along with nearby suburbs remained on lockdown Friday afternoon as police continued to search for the second suspect, 19-year-old Dzhokhar, who is still on the run.
+Boston and nearby suburbs remain on lockdown as police continue to search for the second suspect, 19-year-old Dzhokhar, who is still on the run.